Business Insider Is Hiring A Research Analyst For Our Paid Research Service

 BI Intelligence is a subscription research service from Business Insider that provides in-depth analysis and insights on the tech industry.
 We publish newsletters, news notes and in-depth reports as well as an exhaustive library of charts and data that help individual and corporate subscribers stay on top of key tech trends.

-The service, launched in 2012, has experienced rapid growth and has expanded from its original focus on mobile to cover additional tech-related topics, including digital payments, video, and e-commerce.
-This is an opportunity to join a team that’s redefining what a professional tech research service can be.
+The service, launched in 2012, has experienced rapid growth and has expanded from its original focus on mobile to cover additional tech-related topics.
+This is an opportunity to join a team that’s redefining what a professional research service can be.
 Check out BII here.

 What’s The Job?